Introduction to Thailand Part 1

 09:30 am to 3:30 pm Monday to Friday (except on public holidays)

-Some banks are in supermarkets and shopping malls with late opening and closing for convenience.
+Some banks are in supermarkets and shopping malls, with late openings and closings for convenience.

 Electricity